wcheng95/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/README.md

 You can choose [Free Text 1] or [Free Text 2] or none.
 To choose between CQ and Free Text, click the button next to Tune, originally called Rcv/Xmit.

-The code supports CQ [A-ZZZZ] through free text.
-You can put "CQ_[A-ZZZZ] [YourCall] [YourGrid]" as one of the free texts(don't worry about its length exceed 13).
+Set "CQ_[A-ZZZZ] [YourCall] [YourGrid]" as one of the free texts(don't worry about its length exceed 13) and you can call "CQ ASIA", "CQ EU" or "CQ MARS".
 Please notice there is an underscore after CQ and it's critical.

 Wei AG6AQ